Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
-The CVSS score is not provided, but the kernel level nature of the flaw and its ability to leak memory make the risk moderate to high.
-An attacker would need the ability to send crafted or retransmitted MPTCP ADD_ADDR packets to the target, which is likely limited to local or network positions that can reach the kernel.
+The EPSS score is < 1%, indicating a very low exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 5.5 indicates a medium severity, but the kernel-level nature of the flaw and its ability to leak memory still pose a serious threat.
+Based on the description, the likely attack vector is an attacker capable of sending crafted or retransmitted MPTCP ADD_ADDR packets to the target, which would require either local or remote network access to the kernel.
 Because the exploit requires repeated retransmissions, it is considered unlikely to be widely abused, yet the impact if successful would be significant.

 OpenCVE Enrichment